Shiny003/Shiny003/README.md

-I think I exist or smth
+yeah I do C# stuff.